 CU Pre-Health Scholars Program - Participation Details

-Must be a current high school freshman or sophomore, and
+Must be a current eighth grade (rising freshmen), high school freshman, sophomore, or junior and

 Must have and maintain a minimum GPA of 3.0 throughout the duration of the program, and

 Must have a desire to pursue a career in healthcare or a related STEM profession after graduation, and

 Must commit to active participation for the duration of their high school years (3.5 year commitment for freshman applicants, 2.5 year commitment for sophomore applicants) and